 -Minerals and Fossils

 -Volcanoes, Earthquakes, and more!

 One of the most interesting exhibits for me is the Earthquakes.
 We can participate in a simulator that takes place inside an apartment in Japan.
 Amazing!!
 Take a look at the website for special exhibitions and events for the time that will visit the Museum.
 And arrive early to try to avoid the queues!

 London SW7 5BD

 Entrance free.
 Open every day from 10:00 a.m. to 5:50 p.m.
 Last admission at 5:30 p.m.
 The Museum closes from 24-26 December.

-That was only some few things that we can see and experience in London, much more you find it on Visit London website, link here.
+That was only a few things that we can see and experience in London, much more you find on the Visit London website, link here.
 Do you have any questions or suggestions?
 Write to us with a comment!

 Thanks for reading!!
 Discover in our family blog outdoor adventure tips in Switzerland, family-friendly destinations, and much more! 🙂